 How can palliative chemotherapy help you?

 Before choosing palliative chemotherapy, one needs to consider a few things.
 You need to know the response rate, life expectancy, symptoms, and possible side effects.
-For example, if the side effects increase, the quality of life would reduce.
+For example, if the side effects increase, the quality of life will reduce.
 This clashes with the goal of palliative chemo.
-In this case, you shouldn’t opt for this treatment.
+In this case, you shouldn't opt for this treatment.

 Another thing to consider is the response rate.
 If you have a high response rate, you can draw more benefits from palliative treatment.